mastercomfig/mastercomfig/docs/tf2/cvarlist_linux.md

 tf_spectator_target_location             : 0        : , "a", "cl"      : Determines the location of the spectator targetID panel.
 tf_spells_enabled                        : 0        : , "sv", "nf", "rep" : Enable to Allow Halloween Spells to be dropped and used by players tf_stats_nogameplaycheck                 : 0        : , "sv"           : Disable normal check for valid gameplay, send stats regardless.
+tf_steam_workshop_page_skip              : 10       : , "a", "cl"      : Number of pages to skip in the Steam Workshop dialog.
 tf_steam_workshop_query_timeout          : 10       : , "cl"           : Time in seconds to allow communication with the Steam Workshop server.
 tf_taunt_always_show_hint                : 1        : , "cl"           :
 tf_taunt_first_person                    : 0        : , "cl"           : 1 = taunts remain first-person